-Dissemination multipliers are other RESCCUE topic-related FP7 / H2020 projects (see 4.3.5.2.2.2 Networking) as well as all the programmes, tools and platforms provided by European Commission in order to increase the reach and impact of the EU-funded projects.
+Dissemination multipliers are other RESCCUE topic-related FP7 / H2020 projects (see 3.3.5.3.
+Networking and joint dissemination initiatives) as well as all the programmes, tools and platforms provided by European Commission in order to increase the reach and impact of the EU-funded projects.